jadianes/spark-py-notebooks/README.md

 ## Datasets

 We will be using datasets from the [KDD Cup 1999](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html).
+The results of this competition can be found [here](http://cseweb.ucsd.edu/~elkan/clresults.html).

 ## References